BinarCode/laravel-restify/docs/docs/4.0/auth/auth.md

 > `Binaryk\LaravelRestify\Exceptions\UnverifiedUser` - when `User` model implements `Illuminate\Contracts\Auth\MustVerifyEmail`
 and he did not verified the email

-> `Binaryk\LaravelRestify\Exceptions\PassportUserException` - when `User` didn't implement `Binaryk\LaravelRestify\Contracts\Passportable`, the
-authenticatable entity should implement this contract, this way Restify will take the control over generating tokens.

 - After login with success a personal token is issued and an `Binaryk\LaravelRestify\Events\UserLoggedIn` event is dispatched.